This week the LPGA returns to the USA and the state of Indiana for the playing of the Indy Women In Tech Championship Driven by Group 1001.

-This will be tournament #11 of 28 to be played this year.
+This will be tournament #23 of 32 on this year's LPGA schedule.

 Here are the Key Details:

 Location: Kingston Springs, Tenn.